SimonKvantdator/efficiently-exploring-systembolaget/README.md

-Systembolaget decided that, from 2020-11-01, only store info will be available and not product info.
+Systembolaget decided that, from 2020-11-01, only store info will be available in their API, no product info.
 Which makes this project, regretably, bound to die.

 ### efficiently-exploring-systembolaget